Posts Tagged ‘product design’

 Tuesday, February 7th, 2012

-Nokia Lumia Windows phone (iPhone snap)
+Nokia Lumia Windows phone (photographed badly on an iPhone)

 (more…)